Domicile to Duty comes with regulations

 For DTD transportation involving "field work," the secretary of the Army may approve in writing those positions (medical officers, military recruiters, quality assurance representatives, auditors, subsistence procurement agents and some inspectors) authorized fieldwork.
 These authorizations may cover up to two years from date of approval.
 When authorized, transportation should be provided only on days of fieldwork.

 There is no requirement to report DTD transportation for fieldwork, intelligence, protective services or law enforcement to congress.
-In these situations, DTD is not considered a fringe benefit and is not taxable to the recipient.
+In these situations, DTD may not be considered a fringe benefit and may not be taxable to the recipient.

 What has the Army done'